aci-ref/facilitation_leading_practices/activities/09-interface.md

 solutions such as learning materials and human connections that will enable researchers.
-Rather, Facilitators might think of themselves more as a gateway to information for researchers, whether by way of possessing that knowledge themselves, or by knowing how and where to find additional information resources, which should include the expertise of other ACI staff, both within and external to the Facilitator’s immediate working group.
+Rather, Facilitators might think of themselves more as a gateway to information for researchers, whether by way of possessing that knowledge themselves or by knowing how and where to find additional information resources; facilitators should include the expertise of other ACI staff, both within and external to the Facilitator’s immediate working group.
 More specifically, Facilitators will frequently collaborate with other personnel when pursuing a variety